• Home

 What rides are on the Disney Adventure?

 Starting prices for 2 adults: 3-night Inside Stateroom from ~US$958, Oceanview from ~US$1,318, Garden View with Verandah from ~US$1,438, Concierge Suite from ~US$3,298.
-Prices vary by sailing date and season.
+4-night sailings start from ~US$1,318 for Inside.
+KKday lists entry pricing from approximately SGD 1,351 for two adults on 3-night sailings.
+Prices vary by sailing date and rise sharply during Singapore school holidays.

 Is Disney Adventure good for toddlers and young children?

-Are drinks included on Disney Adventure?
+Are drinks included on the Disney Adventure?

 What food options are available for vegetarians and Indian families?